unm-digital-futures/digital-history-review/docs/essays/de-anza-motor-lodge.md

   width="40%"
   caption="Postcard of The De Anza" src="images/TheDeAnzaPostcard.jpg"%}
-## The Hidden Gem of the De Anza Motor Lodge
-The motor lodge itself represented a work of art.
-Before building the motor lodge Wallace began to form a bond with the Zuni tribe.
-The relationship Wallace cerated with the Zuni tribe helped the motor lodge connect people from the Zuni tribe to travellers from all over the U.S..
-The motor lodge soon became a trading post that displayed various types of art created by the people of the Zuni tribe.
-{% include figure.html
-  class="img-right"
-  width="45%"
-  caption="1957"
-  src="images/Picturefrom1957.jpg"%}
-Wallace asked an artist from the Zuni tribe, Anthony Edaakie Sr., to paint a mural at the lodge to represent the presence of Zuni culture at the motor lodge.
-He had created a mural in the basement of the conference room at the De Anza Motor lodge.
-The mural repsresents the Zuni's winter *shalako* ceremony line.
-The mural follows east to west, symobolically.
-The leading procession *Shulawitsi*, meaning The Little Fire God, ending with the six *Salimopia*, meaning the gaurdians of the six cardnial directions of Zuni cosmology.
-The representative ideology of the Kachina's of the Zuni tribe portray beauty, color, and form of Zuni ceremony. [^source]
 {% include aside.html
   class="pullquote"
   text="Look familiar?
 You may have seen the De Anza Motor Lodge featured on the hit television show [Breaking Bad](http://www.route66news.com/2017/05/24/redevelopment-de-anza-motor-lodge/),."